apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 than rather than square brackets `[]`, parenthesis are used.
 It's a generator comprehension.
 A list comprehension would immediately split the entire string and load it into memory.
 A generator comprehension on the other hand makes use of lazy loading.
-A generator yields a single token when it's needed so extraneous memory is not used.
-As documents can range in size, this also us to save memory, which will help prevent the tokenizer from slowing.
-See [Reduce Memory Usage and Make Your Python Code Faster Using Generators](https://towardsdatascience.com/reduce-memory-usage-and-make-your-python-code-faster-using-generators-bd79dbfeb4c) for more information on generators in Python.
+A generator yields a single token as needed needed so extraneous memory is not used.
+As documents range in size, this saves memory, which will help prevent the program from slowing.
+See [Reduce Memory Usage and Make Your Python Code Faster Using Generators](https://towardsdatascience.com/reduce-memory-usage-and-make-your-python-code-faster-using-generators-bd79dbfeb4c) for more information.
 We call the our NLP pipeline on every token in the generator.
-Lastly we return the `accepted_tokens`.
+Lastly we return `accepted_tokens`.
+At this point the tokenizer structure is complete.
+All that remains is to establish the pipeline.

 ### Tokenize Pipeline

-This the last piece of code for the tokenizer.
 The `tokenize` function breaks a string into individual tokens and then calls `__tokenize_pipeline` on each one.

 ```
 def __tokenize_pipeline(self, token):